kpodl/pytractor/README.rst

 =========
 pytractor
 =========
-**Angular.js for the testing goat: Utilities for testing Angular.js applications with Selenium for Python3.**
+**Angular.js for the testing goat: Utilities for testing Angular.js applications with Selenium for Python.**
+This is port for python3 with small modifications.

 Overview
 --------

 *pytractor* is an extension to the `Selenium bindings for Python3 <https://pypi.python.org/pypi/selenium>`_.
-Its goal is to make testing of angular.js applications easier with Python3.
+Its goal is to make testing of angular.js applications easier with Python.

 It is built on some parts of `protractor <https://github.com/angular/protractor>`_, the "official" Javascript E2E/Scenario testing framework for `Angular.js <https://angularjs.org/>`_.